-There will be some irreversible and irretrievable loss of wetlands or watercourse resources caused by the proposed regulated activities.
+There will be no irreversible and irretrievable loss of wetlands or watercourse resources caused by the proposed regulated activities.
 No future ability to protect, enhance or restore the remaining wetland and watercourse resources is foreclosed.
-Mitigation for the direct wetland impacts is recommended as a condition of approval and a 750 square foot mitigation area is shown on the plans.
-Mitigation for regulated activities in the Vernal Pool Habitat Area, Upland Review Areas and Vegetated Buffer Zones is also recommended as a condition of approval.
+Mitigation for the direct wetland impacts is recommended as a condition of approval and 925 square feet of enhanced plantings is shown on the plans.
+Additional enhancement planting, invasive species removal, or other mitigation measures are also recommended as a condition of approval.